Supporting workers Managing work-related stress

 Being clear about confidentiality

-An employer should reassure their employee that they will not share anything they tell them with anyone else.
+An employer should reassure the worker that they will not share anything they tell them with anyone else.
 But if there is a good reason to do so, they should be clear about who they'll share it with and why.

 For example, the line manager might need to: